nils865/stoopidC/README.md

 ## Guide

+### ⚠️ WARNING this Guide is outdated for this Version of the Branch, Proper Guide will follow before Merge with Main

 | Keyword | Description | Syntax |
 | ------- | ----------- | ------ |
 | var | Defines a variable | `var : <name> = <value>` |